 Testing Snowplow events can be tricky.
 Snowplow doesn't have a proper testing interface.
 However, several tools can help you debug, test, and validate your events implementation:

 The data you have instrumented is useful only if it can be visualized in a chart.
-Follow the following steps to create a chart in a Sisense dashboard.
+Refer to the Tableau section of the handbook for information on creating charts.

 Example query: